Mom’s Chicken Noodle Soup

 - 2 to 3 tablespoons milk

 - In a Dutch oven, cook chicken in water; cool slightly.
 Remove chicken from bones; discard bones.
 Skim fat from broth.
-Cut chicken into bite-size pieces; add to broth with remaining ingredients except noodles.
+Cut chicken into bite-sized pieces; add to broth with remaining ingredients except noodles.
 Bring to a boil.
 Reduce heat and simmer, uncovered, for 50-60 minutes or until vegetables are tender.

 - Meanwhile, for noodles, place flour in a small bowl and make a well in the center.
 Stir together remaining ingredients; pour into well.
 Working the mixture with your hands, form a dough ball.
 Knead for 5-6 minutes.